 Performance evaluations or performance reviews are used to monitor employee growth and satisfaction as well as to express company needs and objectives for the upcoming year.
-The purpose of a performance review is to provide an opportunity for employees to develop through professional activities, open a regular and meaningful conversation between the company and its employees, and to identify documented performance plans.
+The purpose of a performance review is to provide an opportunity for employees to develop through professional activities, open a regular and meaningful conversation between the company and its employees, and identify documented performance plans.

 Every company's performance evaluation and review process is different.
 How often and in what format you conduct your reviews is specific to your organization, so it's helpful in your policy to include an overview of each type of appraisal and how often employees should expect to evaluate their job performance.
 Included in this policy are two types of reviews.